osefatul/angular/README.md

 - DOM events.
 - Functions with return value.

+### RxJS in Angular
+- Used extensively by angular for managing data.
+- We used it instead of promises or async/await for handling async stuff.
+- Not strictly required! we can use promises and async/await.
+- Hard, probably the hardest thing in the world of JS, period.
+- If you can get a good grasp of RxJS, all of angular is at your fingertips.

 ### Difference between Promise vs Observable
 - A Promise emits a single event when an async activity finishes or fails.
 - Promise emits a single value while Observable emits multiple values.
 So, while handling a HTTP request, Promise can manage a single response for the same request, but what if there are multiple responses to the same request, then we have to use Observable.
 Yes, Observable can handle multiple responses for the same request.